-Vulnerability.
-The quality of being a vulnerable person, with the ability to be hurt, attacked, or influenced by someone.
+Vulnerability is having the quality of being a vulnerable person, with the ability to be hurt, attacked, or influenced by someone.

-Shame a painful feeling of being humiliated, embarrassed, distressed by the wrongdoing, foolish behaviour or threats from others to speak your secrets.
+Shame is a painful feeling of being humiliated, embarrassed, distressed by the wrongdoing, foolish behaviour or threats from others to speak your secrets.

 Love and connection, humans are hard-wired from birth to connect with others, to form bonds with their primary caregivers.
 We then grow to form bonds and connect with siblings, friends and partners.